marcyvq12/marcyvq.github.io/config/installation_page_notes.md

 * Default margins and padding are not factored in to percentage so take that into account!

 ### Custom style
-* A dictionary with keys = properties, values = assignments
+* Add custom style to your elements
-* Not sure how this is gonna work yet
+* For images in a gallery, this doesn't work

 # Content types